wcneill/ml-from-scratch/README.md

 1. __linear_algebra__ - From scratch PCA module and other basic linear algebra practice.
 2. __decision_trees__ - A from scratch decision tree classifier for regression.
 3. __neural_networks__ - A collection of modules and notebooks created for extending PyTorch functionality.
+4. __data_sets__ - Custom extensions of PyTorch's `torch.utils.data.Datasets`, i.e for when a Kaggle dataset is formatted differently from PyTorch's own version of the same dataset.